catamphetamine/universal-webpack/README.md

 ```

 ## `universal-webpack` vs `webpack-isomorphic-tools`

+Note: If you never heard of `webpack-isomorphic-tools` then you shouldn't read this section.

 `webpack-isomorphic-tools` runs on the server-side and hooks into Node.js `require()` function with the help of `require-hacker` and does what needs to be done.